WPRuby/woocommerce-other-payment-gateway/readme.txt

 == Changelog ==
 = 1.2.0 =
 * ADDED: Now, you can select the default order status after the customer checkout.

+= 1.2.0 =
+* ADDED: Now, you can select the default order status after the customer checkout.